sdcondon/SCSetTrie/src/SCSetTrie.Documentation/wwwroot/md/getting-started.md

 Attaching values other than the sets themselves can be accomplished with the `SetTrie<TKeyElement, TValue>` type - where TValue is the type of the attached values.
-Note that the `SetTrie<TKeyElement>` class shown above is just a very thin utility wrapper around an instance of this class:
+Note that the `SetTrie<TKeyElement>` class demonstrated above is just a very thin utility wrapper around an instance of this class:

 ```
 using SCSetTrie;